-Add (n, memo) to ReceivedSet
+Add (n, memo) to ReceivedSet.

-Calculate the nullifier nf of n using nk and pos as described in § 3.2 'Notes' on p.
-13.
+Calculate the nullifier nf of n using nk as described in §3.2 'Notes' on p.13.
+(This also requires pos from the Output description for Sapling notes.)

-Add the mapping $\mathsf{nf} \to \mathbf{n}$ to NullifierMap.
+Add the mapping $nf \rightarrow n$ to NullifierMap.

-for each Spend description in tx:
+for each nullifier nf of a Spend description or Action description in tx: